LunarStorm97/TWRP-Builder/README.md

 ## TWRP Builder

 This repository provides a GitHub Actions workflow to automatically build a custom TWRP recovery image.
-By using this workflow, you can generate a recovery image the need to set up a local build environment.
+By using this workflow, you can generate a recovery image without the need to set up a local build environment.

 ### Description